KQM-git/TCL/characters/hydro/kokomi.md

 {% tab title="C3" %}
 ### **The Moon, A Ship O'er the Seas**

 Increases the Level of **Nereid's Ascension** by 3.
 Maximum upgrade level is 15.

 {% endtab %}

 {% tab title="C4" %}
 ### **The Moon Overlooks the Waters**

 While donning the **Ceremonial Garment** created by **Nereid's Ascension**, Sangonomiya Kokomi's Normal Attack SPD is increased by 10%, and Normal Attacks that hit opponents will restore 0.8 Energy for her.
 This effect can occur once every 0.2s.

 {% endtab %}

 {% tab title="C5" %}
 ### **All Streams Flow to the Sea**

 Increases the Level of **Kurage's Oath** by 3.
 Maximum upgrade level is 15.

 {% endtab %}

 {% tab title="C6" %}
 ### **Sango Isshin**

-While donning the **Ceremonial Garment** created by **Nereid's Ascension**, Sangonomiya Kokomi gains a 40% Hydro DMG Bonus for 4s after her Normal and Charged Attacks heal a character with 80% or more HP.
+While donning the **Ceremonial Garment** created by **Nereid's Ascension**, Sangonomiya Kokomi gains a 40% **Hydro DMG Bonus** for 4s when her Normal and Charged Attacks heal, or would heal, any party member with 80% or more HP.

 {% endtab %}
 {% endtabs %}